Brooklyn Rapid Transit Company: Demise and legacy

-World War I and the attendant massive inflation associated with the war put New York transit operators in a difficult position, since their contracts with the City required a five-cent fare be charged, while inflation made the real value of the fare less than three cents in constant currency value.
+World War I and the attendant massive inflation associated with the war put New York transit operators in a tough position, since their contracts with the City required a five-cent fare be charged, while inflation made the real value of the fare less than three cents in constant currency value.
 On November 1, 1918, the Malbone Street wreck, the second worst rapid transit train wreck to occur in the United States, occurred on the BRT's Franklin Avenue/Brighton Beach line, killing at least 93 people.
 This further destabilized the financially struggling company, and the BRT filed bankruptcy on December 31, 1918.
 In 1923 the BRT was restructured and released from bankruptcy as the Brooklyn–Manhattan Transit Corporation (BMT).

 Some of the former elevated system of the BRT, dating to 1885, remains in use today.
 The largest section is the part of today's BMT Jamaica Line running above Fulton Street from the Alabama Avenue station to a small section turning north after the Crescent Street station.
 Most of the other surviving structures were either built new or rehabilitated between 1915 and 1922 as part of the Dual Contracts.
 One piece of structure – the elevated portion of the Franklin Avenue Shuttle, built in 1896 and 1905 – was extensively rebuilt in 1999.

 Several BRT-era equipment have been preserved.
 This includes nine BU cars and five AB Standard cars, all which were also operated by the BMT upon the company's creation in 1923.